dywisor/roverlay/doc/rst/usage.rst

       Example: FIELD_DEFINITION = ~/roverlay/config/description_fields.conf

+   USE_EXPAND_DESC
+      A file that contains USE_EXPAND flag descriptions.
+This option is not required.

+      Example: USE_EXPAND_DESC = ~/roverlay/config/useflag/useflag_desc

+   USE_EXPAND_RENAME
+      The value of this option should point to a USE flag remap file which can be used to rename USE_EXPAND flags.
+This option is not required.

+      Example: USE_EXPAND_RENAME = ~/roverlay/config/useflag_rename

    OVERLAY_ECLASS
       This option lists eclass files that should be imported into the overlay (into *OVERLAY_DIR*/eclass/) and inherited in all ebuilds.